London conference explores The Four Futures of Work

 ‘Marshall technology for the betterment of workers, minimising drudgery…’

-As RCA Director Matthew Taylor observes in his introduction to the report: ‘Readers of this report may be tempted to feel despondent about the future.
+Matthew Taylor is an advisor to the British Government on the rise of the gig economy and is well placed to predict key implications of technological change.
+As he observes in his introduction to the report: ‘Readers of this report may be tempted to feel despondent about the future.
 But so much is still to play for.
 With the right policies and practices in place, we will not just be able to rein in the worst effects of technology, be that job losses or surveillance, but marshal it for the betterment for workers, minimising drudgery and expanding those jobs that bring meaning and fulfilment to our lives.’

 The four scenarios are: